Yuanzhang2014/DataFunObsv/README.md

 - `ER_error.mat`, `ER_order.mat`, `ER_ratio.mat`: raw data for the performance indices of partial information simulation in ER network in our paper.

 # "Fig4_water_networks" contains the code for Fig. 4
-Codes for "Sensor Fault Detection and Recovery in Water Networks".
-"Sensor_fault_in_water_network.m" is the main script file.
+Codes for "Sensor Fault Detection and Recovery in Water Networks". `Sensor_fault_in_water_network.m' is the main script file.
 It generates Figures 4 (b), (c), and (d).
 The remaining files—"junction_infoMatrix.mat", "pipe_infoMatrix.mat", "pumps_infoMatrix.mat", "reservoirs_infoMatrix.mat", and "tanks_infoMatrix.mat"—store the topology data of the water network.

 # "Fig5_LFC" contains the code for Fig.5